sipeed/sipeed_wiki/docs/hardware/zh/tang/Tang-Nano-9K/examples/lushaylabs/1_installation_getting_started/installation_getting_started.md

 assign led = ~ledCounter;
 ```

-Re-click on "Build and Program" from the "FPGA Toolchain" button to rebuild and program the FPGA with our fix.<h2 id="conclusion">Conclusion</h2>
+Re-click on "Build and Program" from the "FPGA Toolchain" button to rebuild and program the FPGA with our fix.

+## Conclusion

 In this article we went through a lot of different topics getting the development environment setup and running a basic example.
 In the next part of this series we will go more in depth on debugging FPGA projects in-order to visually see what's going on internally.

-I would like to thank you for reading and if you have any questions / comments feel free to leave a comment below or reach out on twitter <a href="https://twitter.com/LushayLabs">@LushayLabs</a>.

-All the code from the example is also available on in our github repo <a href="https://github.com/lushaylabs/tangnano9k-series-examples">here</a>, and if you would like to order a tang nano 9K and support this site you can do so from our <a href="https://store.lushaylabs.com/products/tang-nano-9k">store</a>.
+All the code from the example is also available on in lushaylabs github repo <a href="https://github.com/lushaylabs/tangnano9k-series-examples">here</a>.
+And if you have any questions or comments feel free to leave them below or contact me on twitter <a href="https://twitter.com/LushayLabs">@LushayLabs</a>.